Port Channeling on Linux Server Hosts

 This section shows a set of sample configuration files for a port channel.
 Interface bond0 has two member interfaces, ens1f0 and ens1f1.
 Interface bond0.652 is a VLAN interface under bond0.

-Note: Port channeling is supported only through configuration of the feature in the Linux server’s interface configuration files.
+Note: Port channeling is supported only through feature configuration in the Linux server’s interface configuration files.
 Port channeling cannot be configured through Avi Vantage.

-The configurations for ens1f0 and ens1f1 each include the following options, identifying the intefecs as secondary members of a logical interface whose primary member is bond0:
+The configuration for ens1f0 and ens1f1 each include the following options, identifying the interfaces as secondary members of a logical interface whose primary member is bond0:

-The configuration for interface bond0.652 does use the MASTER or SLAVE options, but does use the following option:
+The bond0.652 interface configuration uses the MASTER or SLAVE options, along with the following option:

 Interface bond0’s Configuration file: /etc/sysconfig/network-scripts/ifcfg-bond0